 - Is your employer told that you are Bankrupt?

-- What if you think your job will be affected?
+- Options if you think your job will be affected

 Is your Employer told you are Bankrupt?

-One of the main concerns about bankruptcy is whether your employer will be told about it.
+One of the main concerns about bankruptcy is whether or not your employer will be told.
 In the vast majority of cases they will not.
-This is because the Official Receiver has no obligation to inform them.

-As such unless you tell them yourself they are unlikely to find out.
-The only way they might do so is if they do a credit check against you or search the Insolvency Register.
+Given this the only way they might find out is if they carry out a credit check against you or search the Insolvency Register.
 However most employers have no reason to do this.

-There are rare occasions where your employment contract may require you to tell your employer if you go bankrupt.
-If this is the case you should not apply without first discussing the implications with your Manager or HR department.
+If your employment contract requires you to tell your employer if you go bankrupt you should not apply without first discussing the implications with them.

 There are a small number of jobs that cannot be performed if you are bankrupt.
-These include being a Company Director, Chartered Accountant, Solicitor or Member of Parliament.
+These include acting as a Company Director, Chartered Accountant, Solicitor or Member of Parliament.
 In addition you are not allowed to act as a Trustee of a Charity.

 Can you get a new Job if you are Bankrupt?

-There is no legal reason that stops you applying for a new job while you are bankrupt.
+There is no legal reason why you should not apply for a new job while you are bankrupt.
 However if you do it is important to check the application forms for questions about insolvency.

 If you are asked whether you are currently Bankrupt or Insolvent it is best to be honest.
-A potential employer can check your name against the insolvency register very easily if this is important to them.
+A potential employer can easily check your name against the insolvency register if it is important to them.